If you live with a caregiver or home aide, here are a few financial benefits you may not know about.

 🎀 Your caregiver may qualify for free rent – If you live in this type of subsidized housing or other housing where the rent is income-based, your caregiver can be given free rent.
 You may need to apply for this benefit and have special disability accommodation forms filled out by your doctor.
 How to Calculate Rent in HUD, Section 8 and USDA Housing

-🎀 You may qualify for funding to pay your caregiver – If your disabling condition is very severe and a friend, loved one or family member is already providing personal care for you, the state may be able to pay this person a salary for the care they are giving you.
+🎀 You may qualify for funding to pay your caregiver – If your disabling condition is severe (“nursing home level of need”) and a friend, loved one, or family member is already providing personal care for you in your home, the state may be able to pay this person a small salary for the care they are giving you.
 In most states, it cannot be a spouse.
 Learn more about Home Care Waiver Program

 🎀 You may qualify for free home care – If you do not yet have a caregiver and would like to see if there are any programs in your area that you are eligible for: How to Get a Caregiver